 A green building is a building that in its design, operation or construction, reduces or eliminates negative impacts – and can create positive impacts – on our climate and natural environment.
 Green buildings preserve natural resources and improve our overall quality of life.

-Simply put, green construction is creating and using buildings to be as friendly to the natural environment as possible.
+Simply put, green construction or sustainable architecture is creating and using buildings to be as friendly to the natural environment as possible.
 This involves using natural, durable building materials, constructed using sustainable building methods.
 Green construction brings huge economic, social and environmental benefits.

 Find out more about how the construction industry is going green.